adoyle-h/a-bash-prompt/README.md

 # A Bash Prompt

 A Bash prompt written by pure Bash script.
+Make Bash great again!

 Support Bash 4.2 and higher, 5.x.